Continuing Education Activity

 Both normal and abnormal anatomic variations can contribute to failed attempts at urinary catheterization.
-A patient's urologic history can identify prior surgical or radiological interventions that may impact anatomic relationships important to urinary catheterization.
-Additionally, prior instrumentation, trauma, and sexually transmitted infections can lead to anatomic changes that could pose a challenge for urinary catheterization.
+A patient's urologic history will identify prior surgical or radiological interventions that may impact anatomic relationships important to urinary catheterization.
+Prior instrumentation, trauma, and sexually transmitted infections can also lead to anatomic changes that could pose a challenge for Foley placement.

 Anatomy and Physiology

 A thorough understanding of normal and abnormal anatomic conditions in both males and females can improve urinary catheterization success.
 The male and female urethra consists of four layers.
-From inside out, they are the mucosa, spongy submucosa rich with vasculature, the smooth muscle mucosa, and the outer fibroelastic connective-tissue layer.
+From the inside out, they are:

 The Female Urethra

 The female urethra is usually about 5 cm in length and does not normally have any natural curvature, as does the male urethra.
 The distal one-third of the urethral drains to the inguinal lymph nodes and is lined with stratified squamous epithelium.
 The proximal two-thirds drains to the pelvic lymph nodes and is lined with transitional epithelium (urothelium).
 There are no distinct anatomical urethral segments in females comparable to those in the male urethra.